scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 ### Configure Scala Library as Module Dependency

-* We now need to tell IDEA that your Scala �ScalatronBot� project depends on the Scala �library package� containing `scala-library.jar` which we created earlier.
+* We now need to tell IDEA that your Scala 'ScalatronBot' project depends on the Scala 'library package' containing `scala-library.jar` which we created earlier.
 * From the preceding step, you should still have the **Project Structure** dialog visible.
 *   in list at upper left, select "Modules"
 *   click on your module ("ScalatronBot")